VindiSovia/Machine-Learning-and-Deep-Learning/README.md

 a Handwritten Digit Classification task using Neural Network architecture (not Convolutional Neural Network).

 # Bonus Taks
 This problem description is the same as Task 3.
-But there are some technical challenges that you have to choose one.
 1. Compare 3 different configurations while your model is wider/deeper.
-Show and explain the performance result.
 2. Compare 3 configurations for different Loss Function.
-Show and explain your performance result.
 3. Compare 3 configurations for the activation function.
-Show and explain your performance result.